 Sexual adverse reactions may occur in patients treated with IMCIVREE.
+Spontaneous penile erections in males (24% in patients aged 6 years and older; 8% in patients aged 2 to less than

-Spontaneous penile erections in males (24%) and sexual adverse reactions in females (7% in IMCIVREE-treated patients and 0% in placebo-treated patients from an unapproved population) occurred in clinical studies with IMCIVREE [see Adverse Reactions (6.1)].
+6 years) and sexual adverse reactions in females (7% in IMCIVREE-treated patients aged 6 years and older and 0% in placebo-treated patients from an unapproved population) occurred in clinical studies with IMCIVREE [see Adverse Reactions (6.1)].